mateusztch/tokyo_airbnb/README.md

 Visualization: Matplotlib, Seaborn, Folium for charts, graphs, and interactive maps.
 Machine Learning: Decision Trees, Random Forest, XGBoost.

-Future Improvements
+Future Improvements :
-One key area for improvement is in handling geographic data.
-I plan to categorize latitude and longitude values into distance-based groups relative to Tokyo’s city center.
+ - Categorize latitude and longitude values into distance-based groups relative to Tokyo’s city center.
-This will allow for better spatial analysis and may uncover new patterns or insights related to pricing and availability based on proximity to central locations.
+ - Explore improved feature engineering techniques to enhance the R² score of the XGBoost model.
-This enhancement will also make it easier to integrate geographic features into predictive models.
+ - Simplify the model by reducing the number of parameters to focus on data that is personally relevant.
+For example, exclude columns related to host details (e.g., profile picture or number of properties in their portfolio).
+If I were planning a visit to Tokyo, I would prioritize features like property type rather than host-specific information.